noirblancrouge/Formera/docs/fontbakery/fontbakery-report.md

  * U+02BD MODIFIER LETTER REVERSED COMMA: not included in any glyphset definition
  * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
  * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
  * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition
  * U+02CB MODIFIER LETTER GRAVE ACCENT: not included in any glyphset definition
  * U+02CC MODIFIER LETTER LOW VERTICAL LINE: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, math, tifinagh, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, math, coptic, cherokee
- * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, tifinagh, canadian-aboriginal, coptic, old-permic, tai-le, math, syriac
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, syriac, old-permic, coptic, math, canadian-aboriginal, tai-le, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+032E COMBINING BREVE BELOW: try adding syriac
- * U+0330 COMBINING TILDE BELOW: try adding one of: cherokee, syriac, math
+ * U+0330 COMBINING TILDE BELOW: try adding one of: math, syriac, cherokee
- * U+0331 COMBINING MACRON BELOW: try adding one of: tifinagh, gothic, cherokee, syriac, caucasian-albanian
+ * U+0331 COMBINING MACRON BELOW: try adding one of: gothic, syriac, cherokee, tifinagh, caucasian-albanian
- * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: math, elbasan, greek
+ * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: greek, elbasan, math
- * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: math, elbasan, greek
+ * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: greek, elbasan, math
- * U+03BC GREEK SMALL LETTER MU: try adding one of: math, greek
+ * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: math, yi, greek
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: greek, yi, math
  * U+1EA0 LATIN CAPITAL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EA1 LATIN SMALL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EB8 LATIN CAPITAL LETTER E WITH DOT BELOW: try adding vietnamese